 We have to acknowledge that this concern is not superficial.
-Allowing someone inside your home is like allowing that person see a portion of yourself that is not open to public.
+Allowing someone inside your home is like allowing that person to see a portion of yourself that is not open to the public.
 However, we also need to understand like other people who offer home service, like the pipe technicians or that pizza delivery boy from your favorite pizza house, though they seem so friendly they don’t really care about your personal life as much as they care to the paycheck they will get after they completed their job.

 So what to do to address this issue?
-Set limitations, you can always set specific area that is off-limits to the cleaner like your small room where you keep all your personal items or any other documents you think you need to keep protected.
+Set limitations, you can always set a specific area that is off-limits to the cleaner like your small room where you keep all your personal items or any other documents you think you need to keep protected.
 You can also book the same person every time you need help that way you also limit the number of people you let inside your home.